BurkovBA/BurkovBA.github.io/content/blog/2026-10-01-1/index.md

 $\alpha_n(u) = \sqrt{n}\bigl(G_n(u)-u\bigr),\qquad u\in[0,1]$.

-Pointwise it is the standardized binomial from earlier; as a *function* of $u$ it is a random path that, like the green curve above, starts at $0$ and dies at $0$.
+Pointwise it is the standardized binomial from earlier; as a *function* of $u$ it is a stochastic process that, like the green curve above, starts at $0$ and dies at $0$.
 Without the $\sqrt{n}$, Glivenko–Cantelli says $\alpha_n/\sqrt{n}\to 0$ uniformly — the staircase hugs $F$ and there is nothing left to test.
 The $\sqrt{n}$ keeps the typical fluctuations of order $1$, so questions like “is $\sup_u|\alpha_n(u)|$